vsinagl/vsinagl/README.md

 # Hi,I'am Viktor Sinagl 👋
-Mechanical engineering graduate, working as a simulation engineer.
+Mechanical engineering graduate, working as a Data analyst/Data enginner on SAP BI Platform.
-Passionate about programming and IT technology, with experience in Python, C
+Passionate about programming, IT and data, with experience in Python, C

-###  Currently working on:
-- 42 projects and trying to develop programs for 42 community
-- nvim plugin for time tracking

-### 🌱 currently learning
-- Numpy, Pandas and data analysis in Python
-- little bit of Web Development and Javascript

 <!--
 **vsinagl/vsinagl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.